OpenCyphal/pycyphal/docs/pages/architecture.rst

 Transport layer
 ---------------

-The UAVCAN protocol itself is designed to support multiple transports such as CAN bus (aka UAVCAN/CAN), UDP (aka UAVCAN//UDP), serial (aka UAVCAN/Serial), and so on.
+The UAVCAN protocol itself is designed to support different transports such as CAN bus (UAVCAN/CAN), UDP/IP (UAVCAN/UDP), raw serial links (UAVCAN/serial), and so on.
 Generally, a real-time safety-critical implementation of UAVCAN would support a limited subset of transports defined by the protocol (often just one) in order to reduce the validation & verification efforts.
 PyUAVCAN is different -- it is created for user-facing software rather than reliable deeply embedded systems;
 that is, PyUAVCAN can't be put onboard a vehicle, but it can be put onto the computer of an engineer or a researcher building said vehicle to help them implement, understand, validate, verify, and diagnose its onboard network.

-Hence, PyUAVCAN trades off simplicity and constraindness (desirable for embedded systems) for extensibility and repurposeability (desirable for user-facing software).
+Hence, PyUAVCAN trades off simplicity and constrainedness (desirable for embedded systems) for extensibility and repurposeability (desirable for user-facing software).

 The library consists of a transport-agnostic core which implements the higher levels of the UAVCAN protocol, DSDL code generation, and object serialization.
 The core defines an abstract *transport model* which decouples it from transport-specific logic.